nightingaleproject/vrdr-dotnet/README.md

     string field = Convert.ToString(property.GetValue(ije1, null));
 }
 ```
-Custom attributes are also used extensively in IJEField's properties, one of which is shown below
+Custom attributes are also used extensively in IJEField's properties, one of which is shown below as an example.
 ```
         [IJEField(1, 1, 4, "Date of Death--Year", "DOD_YR", 1)]
         public string DOD_YR